pippim/pippim.github.io/programs/mserve.md

 You can check and uncheck individual songs, entire Artists or, entire Albums.

+As you check and uncheck individual songs, or entire Artists or, entire Albums a list is built in memory.
+Then you can Apply or Cancel changes.

+New songs are added into the Chronology (Playlist) after the current playing song position.

+If you make huge mistakes you can abandon changes with the option "*Exit without saving Playlist*".

-The main music location window follows the directory structure of your storage device:
+The *Music Location Tree* window follows the directory structure of your storage device:

 - The top level points to "My Music"